Legionella Risk Assessment Guidance

 To speak with one of our legionella specialists’ call us today on 0330 223 36 86 or contact us here …

 Our legionella risk management solutions in more detail …

 We are a world-leading water safety risk assessment company.
 We are expert in the delivery of pragmatic health and safety solutions that include the control of Legionella bacteria and other water borne pathogens, the development and implementation of water safety control schemes, independent compliance auditing, City & Guilds accredited training courses and software solutions to organisations throughout the United Kingdom and internationally.

 Is it a legal requirement to have a legionella risk assessment?

-The assessment itself involves a detailed review of any man-made water systems or processes that use water in your workplace, and that may cause harm to people through exposure to legionella and subsequently Legionnaires’ disease.
-It will also review the effectiveness of any existing management processes, procedures and control measures in place to ensure you are taking reasonable precautions to control the risks and so meet your legal obligations.
+The assessment should also review the effectiveness of any existing management processes, procedures and control measures in place to ensure you are taking reasonable precautions to control the risks and so meet your legal obligations.

 Although it is impossible to guarantee that pathogenic micro-organisms will not exist in a water system, proactive water safety management and good control procedures make it possible to significantly reduce the factors that allow the bacteria to grow to dangerous levels.

 It is also worth noting that the Health and Safety Executives code of practice and guidance documents refer to hot and cold water systems, cooling systems and other risk systems.

 It also refers to water systems both small and large.
 This explains why each business and place of work must adopt the most appropriate and comprehensive legionella risk assessment for their own needs.